-The Composition of the Board of Directors of the Company as on March 31, 2023, including skill sets/ expertise/ competencies/ practical knowledge and list & category of Directorship in other listed companies are as follows:
+The Composition of the Board of Directors of the Company as on March 31, 2024, including skill sets/ expertise/ competencies/ practical knowledge and list & category of Directorship in other listed companies are as follows:

 SI.
 Directors Category of Directors Special Knowledge / Practical Experience / Skills / Expertise / Competencies List of Category of Directorship in other Listed Companies 1.
-Shri Brijendra Sahay Non-Executive Independent Retired IAS Officer and has served as the Chief Secretary, Government of U.P. (two times).
+Shri Brijendra Sahay# Non-Executive Independent Retired IAS Officer and has served as the Chief Secretary, Government of U.P. (two times).
 He holds a Master's Degree in Economics and a Bachelor's Degree in Law.
 He has a total experience of over 43 years in Finance, Administration, Industrial and Urban Development.
 He has expertise in field of administration, management and corporate planning.
 Independent Director Sahara One Media Entertainment Limited 2.
 Ms. Anshu Roy Non-Executive Independent Graduate from Calcutta University.
 Prior to joining Sahara Housingfina Corporation Limited, she had served as Director in other companies and has relevant industry experience.
 Nil 3.
-Shri Awdhesh Kumar Srivastava Non-Executive Non-Independent Holds Postgraduate and has been a part of the Sahara India Pariwar and have more than 33 years of experience with the Group.
+Shri Awdhesh Kumar Srivastava Non-Executive Non-Independent Holds Postgraduate and has been a part of the Sahara India Pariwar and have more than 34 years of experience with the Group.
 He is in the board of various listed / unlisted companies of the group and have vast and rich experience in management of companies.
-Non-Independent Director Sahara One Media Entertainment Limited
+Non-Independent Director Sahara One Media Entertainment Limited 4.
+Shri Rajiv Kumar Lal Additional Director Independent Non Executive Retired IRS (Chief Commissioner of Income Tax) and have over 40 years of experience in finance, taxation & various other fields of technical expertise Non-Independent Director Sahara One Media Entertainment Limited